Updated: Friday, April 24, 2020

 Note: If you’re facing federal criminal charges related to the COVID-19 (Coronavirus) in Fort Lauderdale, Tampa, Naples, Miami or elsewhere in Florida, contact a federal defense lawyer immediately to ensure that your rights are protected and that you don’t say anything to incriminate yourself.

-As the number of COVID-19 cases in Florida surged past 4,000, federal officials are making it clear that attempts to exploit the global pandemic by defrauding fellow Floridians will be dealt with swiftly and harshly, announcing a zero-tolerance policy for Coronavirus-related federal crimes, which are bave become prevalent, according to the FBI.
+As the number of COVID-19 cases in Florida fast approaches 30,000, federal officials have made it clear that attempts to exploit the global pandemic by defrauding fellow Floridians will be dealt with swiftly and harshly, announcing a zero-tolerance policy for COVID-related federal crimes, which have been skyrocketing for nearly two months, according to the FBI.
+Charges related to the pandemic will be very serious, and if you suspect you’re under investigation, immediately contact a Coronavirus criminal lawyer to ensure that your rights are protected throughout your defense.

 “We are focused on COVID-19 scams and will prioritize prosecuting fraudsters who try to capitalize on this health crisis,” said South Florida U.S. Attorney Ariana Fajardo Orshan, who joined fellow Florida federal judges Maria Chapa Lopez (Central District) and Lawrence Keefe (Northern District) in announcing a coordinated effort to step up prosecutions.
 This comes on the heels of a memorandum sent to all U.S. Attorneys by U.S. Attorney General, William P. Barr on March 16, stating, “[e]very U.S. Attorney’s Office is thus hereby directed to prioritize the detection, investigation, and prosecution of all criminal conduct.”